thoni56/c-xrefactory/src/NOTES.md

 - e.g. references all use 'fsulc' fields, i.e. file, symbol index, line and column, but do not repeat 'f' as long as it is the same

+## Parsers

+_C_xref_ uses a patched version of berkley yacc to generate parsers.
+There are a number of them, C, C expressions and Java.
+There are also traces of calls to the C++ parser that existed but was proprietary.

+The patch is mainly to the skeleton and seems to relate mostly to handling of errors and adding a recursive parsing feature that is required for Java.

+Some changes are also made to be ablo to accomodate multiple parsers in the same executable.
+The Makefile generates the parsers and renames them as appropriate.

+## Comment handling

+It seems like there are special provisions for handling comments that starts with "//&" because references to symbols within these comments are actually found and registered.
+They will be affected by renames and local motions.

 ## Naming conventions